DingoDjango/snAutosave/README.md

 Powered by [Harmony](https://github.com/pardeike/Harmony)
 Made for the [QMods Subnautica Mod System](https://www.nexusmods.com/subnautica/mods/201)﻿

+2019-04-16 - v1.2.0
+* Changed save routine when HardcoreMode is off
+* Improved compatibility with other mods

 2019-04-12 - v1.1.0
 * Added a HardcoreMode setting.
-If enabled, the main save file is used instead of separate saves.
+If enabled, the main save file is used instead of separate saves

 2019-04-12 - v1.0.2
 * Small bug fix